New Jersey Institute of Technology Acceptance Rate, GPA, and Admission Requirements

 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as New Jersey Institute of Technology.
-If your SAT or ACT score are competitive for New Jersey Institute of Technology, you'll be competitive for these schools also.
+If your SAT or ACT score are competitive, you'll be competitive for these schools also.

 SchoolLocationSATACT